CFC-HeroCall/herocall/README.md

 ## Project roadmap

-The project currently does the following things.
+The platform currently does the following things.

 - Feature 1
 - Feature 2